 Geoweb cellular confinement system can help create high-stiffness ballast layers by confining the ballast within the 3D structure creating a stiffened slab which increases load bearing capacity and minimises horizontal and vertical movement.
 The perforated structure of Geoweb allows lateral drainage of water from within the ballast.

-Tensar Geogrids are used within the track substructure by improving the track Foundation through the Mechanical Stabilisation of the Capping Layer.
+Tensar Geogrids are used within the track substructure by improving the track foundation through the mechanical stabilisation of the capping layer.
 When constructing track over soft subgrade soils having a low bearing capacity, it is necessary to improve the foundation to support the ballast effectively.
 Capping layers reinforced with Tensar TriAx geogrids can increase load carrying capacity and prolong service life.
 Using geogrids also decreases the amount of capping layer material required by up to 30%, which in turn reduces construction costs.
-Incorporating thick stiff geogrids means less excavation and fill material is needed.
+Incorporating Tensar geogrids means less excavation and fill material is needed.

 The addition of bidim non woven geotextiles between the capping layer and the subgrade provides separation and filtration, enhancing the effectiveness of track drainage reducing the softening of the capping layer.